 - If you are attempting to import information into a database, please follow the instructions in this article:

-If the database does have tables in it but is not visible, simply refresh the screen.
-Alternatively, click the Structure tab of your selected database, then click Browse under the Action column.
+If the database does have tables in it but is not visible, refresh the screen.
+You can also click the Structure tab of your selected database, then click Browse under the Action column.

 Error Code 2013: Lost connection to MySQL server during query